jacebenson/cedar/docs/docs/server-file.md

 Now, when you POST those content types to a function served by the api server, you can access the file content on `event.body`.

-Note that for the GraphQL endpoint, using Redwood's built-in [Uploads](uploads.md), multipart requests are already configured.
+Note that for the GraphQL endpoint, using CedarJS's built-in [Uploads](uploads.md), multipart requests are already configured.

 #### Additional Fastify plugins